UtkarshS72/MyRTLLab/MAC/README.md

 The pipeline has two stages: multiplication and addition.

-**Valid signal:** A `valid` input propagates through the pipeline as a shift register, arriving at the output in lockstep with the data it describes.
+**Valid signal:** The `valid` signal is delayed by one cycle so it remains aligned with the pipelined data path.
 This allows downstream modules to distinguish real results from the garbage values present during pipeline startup.

 **Pipeline register:** The multiply result is stored in an intermediate register between stages.
 On the next clock edge this feeds into the addition stage.